tashkoskim/WorkTimeLogger/README.md

 - Meetings
 - Breaks

 Also there are some predefined descriptions that appear in a comboBox and the user can choose instead of typing.
 You can easily copy a description just with clicking on it, and paste it somewhere else.
+In order not to manually run the application every day, it would be best to create a shortcut from the exe and put it in the startup folder.

 ## The application
 The application was developed in *.NET Framework 6.0* (C#) as a *windows forms application*.